How customer testimonials build credibility

 An extra bonus is that customers who provide a testimonial are more loyal.
-Once people have put their name and reputation on the line by publicly endorsing a product or service (or person), they will stand behind that decision even if they find out it’s a bad one.
+Once people have put their name and reputation on the line by publicly endorsing a product or service (or person), they’ll stand behind that decision even if they find out it’s a bad one.

-Here are 8 things to request from your customer as you gather your testimonials:
+Here are 8 things to request from your customer:

 - Request a testimonial from your customer as soon as possible – preferably the day you complete the work or make the sale.
 It is at this point that they are at their ‘giddiest’.
 Consider having them quote and write a testimonial before you leave their home/work place.

-- Include your unique selling proposition (USP) in the testimonials.
-For instance, if your USP includes same day service or money-back guarantee, then ask for them to be mentioned if these were ‘selling points’ that made them call the business.
+- Include your unique selling position (USP) in the testimonials.
+For instance, if your USP includes same day service or money-back guarantee, then ask for them to be mentioned if these were ‘selling points’ that made them call the business

-- Talk about the issues they were facing prior to contacting your business and then the solution provided.
-In addition to this, to include the way they were feeling before and after having received the benefits of your product/service.
+- Talk about the issues the customer was having prior to contacting your business and then the solution provided.
+In addition to this, include the way they were feeling before and after having received the benefits of your product/service.
 Most likely readers will have felt the same way and will empathise with the emotion and hence will make them more interested in receiving the benefits of your product/service.

 - State their credentials.
 This will make their testimonial even more persuasive because their comments will be perceived to come from a credible source.
-People tend to believe people in positions of perceived authority. (eg: Sam Sergent, XXX business name, Sydney)
+People tend to believe people in positions of perceived authority.
+For example, Sam Sergent, XXX business name, Sydney.

-- Request a picture of your customer using your product/service.
+- Request a picture of the customer using your product or service.
 As a matter of fact, try to take the picture yourself so that you know you’ll get a good one.
 Take several and make sure they are showing the benefits of the product or service.
 Pictures double the effectiveness of your testimonial and bring the testimonials to life.

 - Request permission to use the testimonial in your advertising, including their name in addition to city they live in.
 Addresses, even if it’s just a city name, increase the believability of the testimonial.
 It demonstrates that they are real people who live in the same community as your prospects.

-- Thank them profusely and let them know that it is testimonials like theirs that help your business grow.
+- Thank them profusely and let them know that it’s testimonials like theirs that help your business grow.
 This will improve your rapport and solidify your relationship.